aggregat4/dendriform/README.md

 ## Next Steps

-1. BUG: if your select an entire node's text and then press DELETE it will merge the nodes instead of just deleting the selection: need to put a guard in to check whether something is selected
-1. Implement OPEN and CLOSED nodes
+1. Implement open and closed nodes
-1. Implement REDO
+1. Implement redo
 1. Implement node descriptions! (in render, search, etc)
 1. Implement export in some standard format
 1. Implement import in some standard format